GenericMappingTools/gmt/doc/rst/source/pstext.rst

 Examples
 --------

-To plot just the red outlines of the (lon at text strings) stored in the file text.d on a Mercator plot with the given specifications, use
+To plot just the red outlines of the (lon lat text strings) stored in the file text.d on a Mercator plot with the given specifications, use

    ::